uday1331/uday1331.github.io/src/posts/2020-03-13-how-to-test-in-haskell-using-comments/text.md

 ![Test suite not implemented](./stack_test_1.png)

-If you go to the actual test file in `src/test/Spec.hs` you can see there indeed are no tests and we haven't told stack to search in our `src` files.
-Let's fix this.
+If you go to the actual test file in `test/Spec.hs` you can see that there indeed are no tests.
+We need to somehow tell stack to look for tests in our `src` files instead.

-3. Instead of writing our tests in `Spec.hs` we want stack to scan all our files for tests and run them if any exist.
-To accomplish that, remove everything in `Spec.ts` and add the following line:
+3. To do that, clear the contents of `test/Spec.hs` file and replace it with this:

 ```
 import Test.DocTest